Special Enrollment Options

 Hofstra University Honors College

-We are looking for students who have challenged themselves in the classroom by taking and performing well in honors IB, and AP-level curriculum, while maintaining a very strong high school average very close to or above an A-.
-For those who choose to submit a standardized test score, a 1340 or better on the evidence-based reading and writing + math sections of the SAT (or a 29 on the ACT) is expected.
+We are looking for students who have challenged themselves in the classroom by taking and performing well in an honors, IB or AP curriculum while maintaining a strong high school average very close to or above an A-.
+For those who choose to submit a standardized test score, a 1340 or better on the Evidence-Based Reading and Writing + Math sections of the SAT (or a 29 on the ACT) is expected.
 The Honors College is looking for students who are prepared to take on leadership roles in the classroom and in all other aspects of campus life.
-Therefore, a solid record of extracurricular and co-curricular activity that demonstrates increasing levels of responsibility and leadership are important factors in the Honors College admission process.
+Therefore, a solid record of extracurricular and cocurricular activity that demonstrates increasing levels of responsibility and leadership is an important factor in the Honors College admission proces

 HUHC serves Transfer Students who perform at the highest academic levels in any undergraduate program or major.
 The HUHC curriculum is designed to provide a wide-ranging and multidisciplinary intellectual experience while fostering a sense of community and identity among students who share the HUHC experience.
 Transfer students who have earned a 3.5 GPA or higher are invited into HUHC upon admission.
 Students who have earned honors credits at a previous institution may apply them toward completion of the Honors College Recognition designation.

 New Opportunities at Hofstra (NOAH) (New York State residents only; closed for applications after February 1.)